K1llByte/master_thesis/meeting.md

 <!-- Questions -->
 <!--
 - Does the supervisor have any dissertation of the work done in the ocean waves implementation on the nau?
+- Is it worth to include the times of the inverse fft?
+The difference of forward and inverse is negligible
+- When nau has multiple runs for the same pass the GPU time is for all thoses passes or just 1?
+- Besides the graphs ill have to analyse differences between implementations, can i have a table with all relevant numeric results?
+- Should I include in-place cuFFT data too (its not the MOST performant)?
 -->

 <!-- Notes -->